 All registered Donor Games Open participants will receive an email with credentials needed to download and use the Donor Games app (available in iOS and Android).
 This app allows for real-time uploading of video content from a mobile device to the Donor Games judges.
 Learn more about the Donor Games app.

 Alternate Ways to Submit A Video

 If you are not using the Donor Games app, you can upload a video of your workout in one of three ways, which are detailed below.
 Each method will generate a shareable link, which you will be asked to provide to Donor Games Open officials via the video submission forms on this website.

 - Dropbox: After you upload the video to your Dropbox account, click on SHARE and use the “Share a link instead” feature, which will allow anyone with access to the link to VIEW your file.
-Click COPY LINK and then paste that link into the workout video submission form.
+Click COPY LINK and then paste that link into the video submission form.

 - Google Drive: After you upload the video to your Google Drive account, right click on the video in your My Drive folder and select “Get shareable link.”
 On the “Get link” popover, select ‘”Anyone with the link” then click “Copy link.”
-Paste that link into the workout video submission form.
+Paste that link into the video submission form.

 - iCloud: If you record your video using an iPhone, select the video in your photos/camera roll and use the “Copy iCloud Link” under Options for the video.
-Paste the link into the workout video submission form.
+Paste the link into the video submission form.